nemesisx00/ocsm/README.md

 #### Compiling, Running, and Testing

-Now that you've got all the tools you'll need, you'll need to get the source code.
-The easiest way is to use git to clone the main branch.
-There are way too many implementations of git, both GUI and CLI, out there to list here but I'm sure you can find one that works for you.
+Now that you've got all the tools you'll need, the next step is to acquire the source code.
+The easiest way is to use git to clone this repository directly.
+If you're not sure how to do that, GitHub has provided very detailed instructions here: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 Now you're ready to compile!
 Well, almost.
 Start by opening your preferred command line interface and navigate to the project directory.
 Run `npm install` to download and install [Stylus](https://stylus-lang.com/).